Combating the Drug Epidemic

 Evan also advocated as a member of the House Appropriations Committee to secure funding for the Byrne JAG police grants program.
 This program allows local law enforcement to use federal grant money in the ways that will best help the community.
 He will continue to be an advocate for our law enforcement and their efforts to combat the drug epidemic in West Virginia.
 He also continues to fight for programs that will keep heroin off our streets, like fully funding the heroin task forces and the National Guard counterdrug programs.

 More on Combating the Drug Epidemic

-WASHINGTON – Legislation introduced by U.S. Representative Evan Jenkins (R-W.Va.), the Nurturing and Supporting Healthy Babies Act, is another step closer to becoming law.
-This legislation would improve care for babies born with neonatal abstinence syndrome, exposure to opioids during pregnancy.
+WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) praised the U.S. Health and Human Services Department for issuing new Medicaid guidance for states to treat babies born with neonatal abstinence syndrome, exposure to drugs during pregnancy.

 The guidance offers states, hospitals and pediatric residential centers like Lily’s Place more information on best practices and treatments, including what services are covered under Medicaid.

 WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) has reintroduced the CRIB Act, his legislation to help expand care programs for drug-exposed newborns.